 PostgreSQL Monitor

-The PostgreSQL monitor in updu provides deep connection level metrics and validates that a PostgreSQL RDBMS server is accessible, authenticating, and accepting connections properly.
+The PostgreSQL monitor in updu provides connection-level checks and validates that a PostgreSQL RDBMS server is reachable, authenticating, and accepting connections properly.

 Configuration Options

-updu supports two distinct parsing strategies for Postgres connection properties.
-You can either utilize a unified driver connection string (DSN URL), or declare individual connection parameters manually.
+updu supports two parsing strategies for Postgres connection properties: a unified driver connection string (DSN URL), or individual connection parameters declared manually.

 Basic Settings